apache/poi/README.md

 * poi - main jar, including shared interfaces
 * poi-scratchpad - extra classes to support legacy MS file formats (`H**F`)
 * poi-ooxml - support for newer OOXML file formats (`X**F`)
-* poi-ooxml-lite - generated classes based on MS XSDs used bt poi-ooxml (only includes most commonly used classes)
+* poi-ooxml-lite - generated classes based on MS XSDs used by poi-ooxml (only includes the most commonly used classes)
 * poi-ooxml-full - generated classes based on MS XSDs (can be used instead of poi-ooxml-lite if you need support for less commonly used features)
 * poi-excelant - tools for working with Excel files in Apache Ant scripts
 * poi-examples